Automattic/_s/readme.txt

 My ultra-minimal CSS might make me look like theme tartare but that means less stuff to get in your way when you're designing your awesome theme.
 Here are some of the other more interesting things you'll find here ...

 * A just right amount of lean, well-commented, modern, HTML5 templates.
 * A helpful 404 template.
 * A sample custom header implementation in inc/custom-header.php that can be activated by uncommenting one line in functions.php and adding the code snippet found the comments of inc/custom-header.php to your header.php template.
-*	Custom template tags in inc/template-tags that keep your templates clean and neat and prevent code duplication
+* Custom template tags in inc/template-tags that keep your templates clean and neat and prevent code duplication.
-*	Sample theme options in /inc/theme-options/ that can can be activated by uncommenting one line in functions.php
+* Sample theme options in /inc/theme-options/ that can can be activated by uncommenting one line in functions.php.
 * Some small tweaks in /inc/tweaks.php that can improve your theming experience.
-They can be activated by uncommenting one line in functions.php
+They can be activated by uncommenting one line in functions.php.
-*	Keyboard navigation for Image attachment templates.
+* Keyboard navigation for image attachment templates.
 The script can be found in js/keyboard-navigation.js and is enqueued from the image attachment template, image.php.
-*	A script at js/small-menu.js that makes your menu a toggled dropdown ready for CSS artistry.
-It's enqueued in functions.php.
+* A script at js/small-menu.js that makes your menu a toggled dropdown on small screens, ready for CSS artistry.
+It’s enqueued in functions.php.
-*	5 sample CSS layouts in layouts.
+* 5 sample CSS layouts in /layouts: Two sidebars on the left, two sidebars on the right, a sidebar on either side of your content, and two-column layouts with sidebars on either side.
-*	Smartly organized starter CSS in style.css that will help you quickly get your design off the ground.
+* Smartly organized starter CSS in style.css that will help you to quickly get your design off the ground.
 * The GPL license in license.txt. :) Use it to make something cool.

 === Getting Started ===